tensorleap/tensorleap/examples/cityscapes_od/README.md

 # YOLOv7 model with Cityscapes dataset

-This project utilizes the [YOLOv7](https://github.com/WongKinYiu/yolov7) algorithm to perform object detection on [Cityscapes](https://www.cityscapes-dataset.com/) dataset.
+This project utilizes the [YOLOv7](https://github.com/WongKinYiu/yolov7) model to perform object detection on [Cityscapes](https://www.cityscapes-dataset.com/) dataset.
 The cityscapes dataset is a large-scale dataset that stands as one of the standard ADAS benchmarks used for multiple vision-related tasks.